atlasphp/Atlas.Orm/docs/domain.md

 ## Origin Persistence Model

-For the examples below, we will work with an imaginary forum application that has conversational threads.
+For the examples below, we will work with an imaginary forum application that has conversation threads.
 The ThreadMapper might something like this:

 ```php
 <?php